 The hypothalamus and pituitary process data about thyroid hormone supply (and the need for future hormone supply) in a way that no other set of organs do.
 This is because of their role in regulating a living, flexible thyroid gland.

 Nature designed TSH as a feed-forward impulse.
-This means that TSH secretion anticipates the needs of the body in the future.
+This means that TSH secretion anticipates the needs of the body in the near future.

 It is not just a closed feedback loop in which TSH takes orders from thyroid hormones.
+It’s an open loop that takes orders from many hormonal and environmental cues about trends and future dangers.

 There’s a lot of complex input coming into these glands.
 Many substances and factors such as leptin, TSHR thyroid antibodies, rexinoids, glucocorticoids, can co-regulate the TSH and suppress its secretion.